-• Chief Executive Officer: 5.0 X annual base salary
+Chief Executive Officer:

-• CFO and Executive Vice-Presidents:
+CFO and Executive Vice-Presidents:

-2.0 X annual base salary 0.5 X annual base salary

-• All Other Designated Executives:
+All Other Designated Executives:

+X annual base salary

+X annual base salary

+X annual base salary

-NEOs must retain and not dispose of, sell or transfer 100% of Gain Shares resulting from the exercise of stock options and 100% of after-tax shares resulting from the vesting of PCRSUs.
-"Gain Shares" means the net number of shares left subsequent to the sale of shares used for payment of the shares being exercised and for any tax withholding obligations.
+NEOs must retain and not dispose of, sell or transfer 100% of Gain Shares resulting from the exercise of stock options and 100% of after-tax shares resulting from the vesting of RSUs, 100% of after-tax shares resulting from the vesting PCRSUs.
+"Gain Shares" means the net number of shares left subsequent to the sale of shares used for payment of the shares issued upon exercise of settlement and for any tax withholding obligations.